Skatteetaten/skatteetaten-statuspage/README.md

 This repo contains the code and styles used to add Skatteetaten theme to Statuspage.
 It was forked from a similar project at Digdir.

+The live statuspage for Skatteetaten can be found at [status.skatteetaten.no](https://status.skatteetaten.no).

 ## Usage

-The following three files in the 'src' folder is uploaded to statuspage using the web interface at https://manage.statuspage.io/.
+The following three files in the 'src' folder is uploaded to statuspage using the web interface at [manage.statuspage.io](https://manage.statuspage.io/).

 Go to "Your Page" -> "Customize page and emails"